rjbettis/find-a-criterion/README.md

 2. Explore
    - Describes and links to the available sections of the website: Themes, People, Top 10.
 3. Themes
-   - Maps through an object imported from a JSON file to populate theme cards.
+   - Maps through an object imported from the theme_list JSON file to populate theme cards.
    - Routes to the GetTheme component which determines the correct theme to render.
 4. People
    - Maps through an object imported from a JSON file to populate people cards.